Kathryn Aalto: Writing

+In 2020, Aalto authored Writing Wild: Women Poets, Ramblers, and Mavericks Who Shape How We See the Natural World.

 Teaching and public speaking

 As an educator, she has taught American Literature of Nature and Place, Critical Thinking and Composition and other writing courses at Western Washington University, Everett Community College and Exeter College where she is an adjunct lecturer.
-A dynamic public speaker, Kathryn Aalto lectures widely, both in the United States and England, to libraries, schools, historical societies, botanical gardens, universities and civic clubs.
-Past venues have included Harvard Universities Arnold Arboretum, The New York Public Library, the Northwest Flower and Garden Show and the Virginia Festival of the Book.
+Aalto has lectured at Harvard University's Arnold Arboretum, The New York Public Library, the Northwest Flower and Garden Show and the Virginia Festival of the Book.